Vertigo

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-Tests to look for a cause may include:
+To look for a cause the doctor may also do:

-- Head maneuvers—the doctor will move a person's head to help to ease symptoms
+• Head maneuvers—the doctor will move a person's head to help find out the cause of vertigo

-- Electronystagmogram (ENG)—to check for nystagmus , an abnormal eye movement
+• Electronystagmogram—to check for nystagmus, an abnormal eye movement

 Treatments